 Spot colour printing creates brighter, more vivid results, but with a smaller colour range.
 When printing in single (Spot/Line/Solid) colours, a single plate is produced which takes up 1 unit of the printing press.
-A printing press normally consist of 4-6 units each capable of transferring a separate colour to the paper/board/stock as it is being fed through the press.
+A printing press normally consists of 4-6 units each capable of transferring a separate colour to the paper/board/stock as it is being fed through the press.
 Each unit requires its own plate.
-Spot colour printing would be typically used for jobs which require no full colour photos or pictures, such as for business cards and other stationery or where corporate colours are paramount.
+Spot colour printing would be typically used for jobs that require no full-colour photos or pictures, such as for business cards and other stationery or where corporate colours are paramount.
 If you viewed a Spot colour printed item through a magnifying glass, you wouldn’t see any dot or screen overlaps of different colours.

-All Spot colours are catalogued by the Pantone Matching System (PMS), an industry standard for matching ink colours.
+All Spot colours are catalogued by the Pantone Matching System (PMS), an industry-standard for matching ink colours.
 A Pantone book is used by all printers to match the colours specified by your graphic designer.

 4 colour process